Microflash/preset/README.md

 ## What's this?

-`preset` is a CSS reset to baseline the browser styles to give you a uniform foundation for building your custom styles on top of it.
+`preset` is a CSS reset to baseline the browser styles.
+It gives you a uniform foundation to build your custom styles on top of.

 ## Install